Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

 What Type of Paint Should You Use on Wood Frames?

 When choosing the best paint for frames made of wood, you may either consider latex water-based paint or alkyd oil-based paint.

 In comparison to latex, oil-based paints leave lesser brush strokes.

 So, if you want to paint the frames with a perfect finish and without leaving any brush strokes, you should definitely consider oil-based paints.

 In addition, oil paints also dry smoother and last for long as compared to water-based paints.

 The only downside to using oil paint is it has more volatile organic compounds (VOCs) that have been identified as cancer-causing agents.

-Using a premium respirator is therefore essential while dealing with these kinds of paint materials in order to avoid the smell and health risks.
+Using a premium respirator is therefore essential while dealing with these kinds of paint materials as it will avoid the smell and health risks.

-Keeping all the above things in mind, you also need to consider the following things before choosing the right kind of paint for a wooden frame:
+Keeping all the above things in mind, you also need to consider the following things before choosing the right kind of paint for a wooden frame and sills:

 - The material and surface of the frame